jkondo14/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ ls lecture1/messages
 en-us.txt  es-mx.txt  jp.txt  zh-cn.txt
 ```
-Above **ls** was given a specific directory that the user wanted a list of and the terminal lists the files within that directory like .txt files of  the messages directory..
+In the example above, the working directory was home, and when using **ls** with a directory argument, which was lecture1, the terminal listed out the direct files and directory under lecture1.
+When *ls** is given a specific directory that the user wants to list out, the terminal lists the files within that directory like .txt files of the messages directory in lines 3 & 4.
 It was **not** an error as ls shows the files within the current Directory.

 ## ls with File Argument